 Posterior: Anterior border of the sternocleidomastoid muscle

 Floor: Thyrohyoid, hyoglossus, middle and inferior constrictors of the pharynx muscles

-Contents: Carotid sheath containing the common carotid artery, internal jugular vein, vagus nerve, deep cervical lymph nodes; superior thyroid artery, lingual artery, facial artery, ascending pharyngeal artery, occipital artery; hypoglossal nerve, accessory nerve, ansa cervicalis
+Contents: Carotid sheath containing the common carotid artery, internal jugular vein, vagus nerve (CN X), deep cervical lymph nodes; superior thyroid artery, lingual artery, facial artery, ascending pharyngeal artery, occipital artery; hypoglossal nerve (CN XII), accessory nerve (CN XI), ansa cervicalis

 Superior: Inferior belly of omohyoid muscle

 Contents: Subclavian artery, transverse cervical artery, dorsal scapular artery, external jugular vein, brachial plexus, phrenic nerve, supraclavicular lymph nodes